 For a transformed version of the $\gL_w f$, we can show that the Monte-Carlo approximation of the group convolution is equivariant in expectation.
-The proof follows the same steps than \citet{finzi2020generalizing}.
-However, the last step of the proof has a different reason, resulting from the fact that input and output elements can be sampled from different distributions.
+The proof follows the same steps than \citet{finzi2020generalizing} except that the last step of the proof follows a different reason resulting from the fact that input and output elements can be sampled from different probability distributions.

 For a transformed version of the $\gL_w f$, we have that: